-Backup and recovery of Gmail form part of our Google service offering.
+Backing up and restoring Gmail forms part of our cloud service offering.
 For more on what functionality we support, click here.

-- Note: To use the service, you need to be both a Redstor collection administrator, and a Google super administrator for your tenant organisation.
+- To use the service, you need to be both a RedApp company administrator, and a Google super administrator for your tenant organisation.

 Use the guide below to manage your Gmail backups.

-2. To add a new backup set, Go to Google Workspace in the sidebar on the left.
+2. To add a new backup set, go to Google Workspace in the sidebar.

 3. Click Add at the top right.